-Edgewood Management is a financial advisor firm located in New York City with roughly $25 billion in assets under management (AUM).
-The firm works with a mix of clients including individuals, investment companies, charities, corporations and retirement plans.
-Portfolio management services are the hallmark of Edgewood Management.
+Edgewood Management is a financial advisory firm headquartered in Greenwich, Connecticut.
+With billions in client assets under its management, the firm works with a mix of clients including individuals, investment companies, charities, corporations, retirement plans and more.
+Portfolio management services are the hallmark of what Edgewood Management offers.

 This is a fee-only firm, so all of its earnings come from advisory fees paid by clients.
-This differs from a fee-based operation, which can earn compensation from additional outlets, such as insurance and securities commissions.
+This differs from a fee-based operation, which collects transaction-based fees from third parties as well as client fees.

 Edgewood Management Background